Thousands of military families struggle with food insecurity - NewsBreak

 Added Sen. Duckworth: “I couldn’t tell you where it comes from.
 I can only tell you that they won’t change it.”

-A spokesman for the USDA said in an email reply that the department is “taking a fresh look at our authorities with respect to this policy.”‘Sesame Street’ debuts Asian American muppet
+A spokesman for the USDA said in an email reply that the department is “taking a fresh look at our authorities with respect to this policy.”

 The issue is more than just a humanitarian problem.
 It directly impacts national security, said Josh Protas, vice president of public policy for MAZON, an organization that has done extensive research on military hunger.